KacperUrbanowicz98/steps-traps-game/README.md

-# steps-traps-game

-# 🎮 Escape the Traps
+# 🎮 Steps traps game

 Escape the Traps is a simple terminal-based Python game where the player tries to safely reach step 100 without stepping on randomly placed traps.